-As of March 31, 2016, we had cash and cash equivalents of approximately \$29.4 million, current accounts payable and accrued expenses of \$14.6 million, including \$4.1 million (of which \$0.1 million is interest accrued at a rate of 12% per annum) due to Battelle Memorial Institute (Battelle) under our collaboration agreement and \$25 million of long-term debt under a secured loan (Deerfield Loan) with affiliates of Deerfield Management, L.P.
+As of June 30, 2016, we had cash and cash equivalents of \$20.3 million, current accounts payable and accrued expenses of \$15.1 million, including \$4.5 million (of which \$0.2 million is interest accrued at a rate of 12% per annum) due to Battelle Memorial Institute (Battelle) under our collaboration agreement and \$25 million of long-term debt under a secured loan (Deerfield Loan) with affiliates of Deerfield Management, L.P.
 (Deerfield).
-The principal portion of the Deerfield Loan is payable in two equal installments in February 2018 (subject to potential deferral in certain circumstances) and February 2019.
-In addition, as of March 31, 2016, we had negative stockholders' equity of \$5.0 million.
-We have incurred substantial losses since inception, due to investments in research and development, manufacturing, the commercialization of SURFAXIN, and we expect to continue to incur substantial losses over the next four to five years.
-Before any additional financings or other transactions, we anticipate that we will have sufficient cash available to support our development programs, business operations and debt service obligations through the first quarter of 2017.
+The principal portion of the Deerfield Loan is payable in two equal installments in February 2018 (subject to potential deferral if we achieve a specified market capitalization milestone) and February 2019.
+In addition, as of June 30, 2016, we had negative stockholders' equity of \$15.2 million.
+We have incurred substantial losses since inception, due to investments in research and development, manufacturing, and our previous efforts to commercialize SURFAXIN®, and we expect to continue to incur substantial losses over the next four to five years.
+The accompanying financial statements have been prepared assuming that we will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
+As of June 30, 2016, the financial statements do not include any adjustments relating to recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should we be unable to continue as a going concern.
+See, Note 5, "Summary of Significant Accounting Policies- Recent Accounting Pronouncements."